 School activities can involve the use of paint, glue or other messy materials so some sort of overall/old shirt for use in school is advisable.
-Please put children's names on all clothing, shoes etc. A Lost Property area is situated at the front door of the school and parents are invited to retrieve jumpers etc. when visiting the school.
+Please put children's names on all clothing, shoes etc. A Lost Property area is situated in the school and parents are invited to retrieve jumpers etc. when visiting the school.